News - Comments

 course.
 Very much so.
 He's simply John Carpenter and in Escape From New York and

 Escape From L.A. he really sets his wonderful rebellious nature free.
-Thank you

 Kurt Russell